Approximation Schemes for Capacitated Clustering in Doubling Metrics: Introduction

+However, our goal is to satisfy all constraints: at most $k$ facilities open and at most $\capac$ points assigned to each facility.
+To handle this, we use our main result, Proposition~\ref{prop:main} which helps us deal with the badly cut clients and facilities and prove that there exists a near-optimal solution that can be found through a dynamic program.

 The approach is as follows, we compute a $\gamma$-approximate solution $L$ to the problem.
 For any point $p$ that is badly cut, we move $p$ to the location of the center serving $p$ in solution $L$.
-Furthermore, if a center $\ell \in L$ is also badly cut, then we force it to be open in the solution we are looking for.
-At first, this may seem like an extreme decision if we want to end up with a $(1+\eps)$-approximation while still opening at most $k$ centers and preserving the capacity constraints.
-This is where Proposition~\ref{prop:main} saves us. \paragraph{On Proposition~\ref{prop:main}} As we have described the major ingredient is Proposition~\ref{prop:main}.
+This yields a new instance where any solution to the new instance can be lifted back to the original instance by paying an extra $O(\eps \cost(L))$ in expectation.
+We then need to argue that one can find a $(1+\eps)$-approximation in the new instance.
+To do so, we show that there exists a near-optimal solution that is well-behaved in the new instance: we show show that there exists a solution of cost at most $\cost(\opt) + O(\eps \cost(L))$ that contains each badly cut facility of $L$.
+At first, this may seem unrealistic since we want to end up with a $(1+\eps)$-approximation while still opening at most $k$ centers and preserving the capacity constraints.
+This is where Proposition~\ref{prop:main} comes into place. \paragraph{Main Result: Proposition~\ref{prop:main}} As we have described the major ingredient is Proposition~\ref{prop:main}.
 Loosely speaking, Proposition~\ref{prop:main} states that given a solution $(C, \mu)$ of cost $X$ and a random process which picks each center of $C$ with probability $\eps^2$, then with probability at least $1-\eps$, there exists a solution which contains the selected centers and that: (1) meets the capacity constraints (2) has at most $k$ centers, and (3) that is of cost at most $\cost(\opt) + O(\eps X)$.

 The result is obtained by designing a careful rerouting scheme of the clients, involving min-cost max-flow techniques.
+While the result for uncapacitated version of the problem can be obtained through a simple lemma; obtaining the same bound for the capacitated case is much more challenging.